Questfall/docs/mining/Items.md

 The function of a loot box is closer to in-game gold than items:

 *  Loot boxes do not influence the carried weight or stamina consumption
-*  There is no upper limit to how many loot boxes can be bought or carried
+*  There is no limit to how many loot boxes can be bought or carried
 *  Loot boxes can be stored indefinitely and be opened at any time without using essence

 There are a few limitations regarding loot boxes: